-Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress 08.
-Improve attainment, particularly in literacy and numeracy; Close the attainment gap between the most and least disadvantaged children; Improve employability skills and sustained, positive school leaver destinations for all young people To identify the current gaps in educational attainment at individual school level and implement a range of targeted H1 16/17: Information available this year will create benchmark against which 2% increase value will be added.
+Priority Action Action lindate Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress To identify the current gaps in educational attainment at individual school level and implement a range of targeted strategies to close the gap H1 16/17: Information available this year will create benchmark against which 2% increase value will be added.
 New National Improvement Framework has changed the way CFE achievement has been measured.
 0% Improvement in the % of SIMD 1 and 2 pupils achieving the expected CfE level by the end of P1, P4,P7 and S3 N/A H1 16/17: Data Only No data available in H1, a vailable in H2.